Medicare Supplement FAQ

 Refer to your plan’s Plan Summary and the Medical Plan Comparison Chart as a guide to what may be covered.
 Do not assume this is a guarantee that any particular medical treatment or service would be covered.
 Medical coverage is based on medical necessity as it applies to the diagnosis given.
 You can also call your plan’s member services number listed on your medical ID card.

-In the Blue Shield Retiree plan, you and your enrolled dependents have limited coverage worldwide wherein elective services are excluded.
+In the Blue Shield Retiree plan, you and your enrolled dependents have limited coverage worldwide wherein certain elective services are excluded.